Azirella

 Four-Tier Agent Hierarchy

-Each layer operates at its natural time horizon and produces outputs that constrain the layer below.
+Each tier operates at its natural time horizon and produces outputs that constrain the tier below.
 Information flows down as policy and directives, and back up as signals and outcomes.

 Weekly